Winner of the Rocky Mountain Fiction Writer of the Year Award

-On Wonderland Valley Way, blonde, beautiful, interior decorator Hope Jordan is desperate for a baby.
-As Hope struggles through the letdown of several unsuccessful fertility treatments, her neighbors Will Pierce-Cohn, a stay-at-home dad and community activist, Frank Griffin, a minister-cum-homeowner’s board president, and Tim Trautman, a soon-to-be father of five, jockey for her attentions.
+Melody Mountain Ranch is a gated, planned, suburban heaven for everyone but interior decorator Hope Jordan.
+As Hope struggles through the letdown of several unsuccessful fertility treatments, her cul-de-sac neighbors Will Pierce-Cohn, a stay-at-home dad and community activist; Frank Griffin, a minister–cum–homeowners’ board president; and Tim Trautman, a soon-to-be father of five, jockey for her attentions.

 “Hull’s satisfying debut explores the McMansions of Melody Mountain Ranch, a planned suburb where eating disorders, lesbian affairs, and a coven of teenage witches are just a few of the outrageous secrets hiding behind the idyllic facades.
 Hull deftly handles a multitude of complicated characters and brings about a conclusion that will leave readers suitably scandalized.”

 “Hull’s amusing debut will appeal most to readers who like their fiction with extra froth.”